-In this study, we investigated synchronization phenomena when the chaotic circuits are located in twodimensional and three-dimensional space.
+In this study, we investigated synchronization phenomena when the chaotic circuits are located in two-dimensional and three-dimensional space.
 Synchronization phenomena were seen between circuits at near distance, and synchronization phenomena could not be seen between circuits at far distance.
 With these results, it was confirmed that the chaotic circuits were different from synchronization phenomena by distance information and the clustering phenomena were observed.

 In the future works, we would like to increase the number of chaotic circuits and the cluster.
 Moreover, we consider that we would like to change of the dimensional space.
+We also would like to investigate changes in the clusters by changing the value of q.